 Why make a mushroom stock?

 There are many mushroom haters out there, especially kids, but mushrooms have so much to offer nutritionally.
-They are also packed with umami--with dried mushrooms offering more umami than fresh.
-A mushroom stock can give any vegan recipe a huge flavor boost, and add that elusive "meatiness" to a recipe that will satisfy just about any eater's tastebuds, vegan or not.
+They are also packed with umami.
+A good, homemade mushroom stock or mushroom broth can give any vegan recipe a huge flavor boost, and add that elusive "meatiness" to a recipe that will satisfy just about any eater's tastebuds, vegan or not.
+Plus, your kids won't be turning up their noses at the dinner table.

 Ingredients